 What?
-The harmonized O2C message guidelines allow companies to specify in e.g. the DESADV which asset types are used for delivery (e.g. CHEP block pallet 1200x1000 m) by mentioning their identification code (the so-called 'nGRAI', non-serialized Global Returnable Asset Identifier).
+The harmonized O2C message guidelines allow companies to specify in e.g. the DESADV which logistic carriers are used for delivery (e.g. CHEP block pallet 1200x1000 cm) by mentioning their identification code (the so-called 'nGRAI', non-serialized Global Returnable Asset Identifier).

-The GS1 BeNeLux RTI list identifies for each asset type the nGRAI.
+The GS1 BeNeLux RTI list identifies the most used logistic carriers in the BENELUX with a nGRAI.

 Why?
-Before, companies sometimes had several identification codes to manage for one single asset type (meaning a different code per customer).
+Before, companies sometimes had several identification codes to manage for one single logistic carrier (meaning a different code per customer).
 With the 'GS1 BeNeLux RTI list' data management is simplified and harmonized.

 Who (scope)?
-The use of the list is acknowledged in BeNeLux retail but in fact every company worldwide can use the GS1 BeNeLux RTI list because the nGRAI of each asset type is the official (global) identification code that was allocated by the owner of the asset type.
-Efforts are made to set foot in Europe with the list.
+The use of the list is acknowledged in the BeNeLux retail and food service sectors, but in fact every company worldwide can use the GS1 BeNeLux RTI list because the nGRAI of each logistic carrier is the official globally unique identification code that was allocated by the owner of the asset type.